 Houston Fraud Lawyer

-Are you facing fraud or other white collar crime charges?
+Do you need a fraud attorney to defend white collar crime charges?

 Fraud is a criminal offense that is considered using dishonest, deceptive, or fraudulent acts to gain property or money.
+Having a white collar crimes attorney who is experienced with these matters is very important.
 Nathaniel Pitoniak has successfully represented defendants charged with fraud and white collar crimes such as theft or embezzlement.

 Fraud can include the following: